se0ngbin/player-meets-hangman/server/README.md

     POST /matches/<match-id>/hangman/answers

 body:

     {
-        text: string
+        try: char
     }

 returns:

-    STATUS OK   - on answer guessed correctly
+    {
+        hint: Hint
+    }

 possible errors:

+    "Input only a char please"
     "Game not started"
     "Game lost"
     "Game finished already"
-    "You have alrealy tried this word"
+    "You have alrealy tried this letter"

 ### Get contact info of a user